jacobsternx/odin/foundations/foundations-course.md

-Foundations Course
+# Foundations Course

 Overview
 This is where it all begins!
 A hands-on introduction to all of the essential tools you'll need to build real, working websites.
 You'll learn what web developers actually do – the foundations you'll need for later courses.

-# 01 Introduction
+# 01 Introduction (5 training modules)
 ## How This Course Will Work
+NA

 ## Introduction to Web Development
+NA

 ## Motivation and Mindset
+NA

 ## Asking For Help